Stereotactic Needle Biopsy

 How do I interpret the results of a pathology report?

 - Following the biopsy, the tissue sample is processed by a pathologist.
-A preliminary report may be given to the doctor; however, the final report generally takes several days.
+A preliminary report may be given to the healthcare provider; however, the final report generally takes several days.

 - The report generally states the patient's name, date of birth, site of biopsy, and indication (reason for the test) at the top of the report.
 Pathology reports follow a standard outline, regardless where they are obtained.
-The findings are discussed in a very systematic approach.
-For this reason, it is very important to discuss the results with your doctor.
+The findings are discussed in medical terminology.
+For this reason, it is very important to discuss the results with your healthcare provider.

 - The first paragraph typically reports the final diagnosis.
-This is a summary of the findings, often generated to answer the question posed by the ordering physician.
-If the biopsy is obtained for oncologic purposes, it commonly will state the findings are benign (not cancer), malignant (cancer), or unable to be determined.
+This is a summary of the findings, often generated to answer the question posed by the ordering healthcare provider.
+If the biopsy is obtained to check for cancer, it commonly will state the findings are benign (not cancer), malignant (cancer), or unable to be determined.

 - The following paragraphs generally include the specific technical information involved in obtaining and processing of the sample.
 The details of the diagnosis can also be found here.
 Because reports are generated for other medical professionals, the terminology is often medically oriented and can be difficult to interpret.